Glacier: Structure

 The health of a glacier is usually assessed by determining the glacier mass balance or observing terminus behavior.
 Healthy glaciers have large accumulation zones, more than 60% of their area is snow-covered at the end of the melt season, and they have a terminus with a vigorous flow.

 Following the Little Ice Age's end around 1850, glaciers around the Earth have retreated substantially.
 A slight cooling led to the advance of many alpine glaciers between 1950 and 1985, but since 1985 glacier retreat and mass loss has become larger and increasingly ubiquitous.

+Structural glaciology

+Glaciers are made of glacial ice, which is a type of rock, composed predominantly of the mineral Ice I_{h}, with minor inclusions of trapped gasses, sediments, and other debris frozen into the matrix.
+In geologic terms, glacial ice is a monomineralic metamorphic rock very close to its melting point, which accumulates predominantly through sedimentary processes, such as meteoric snowfall, but also involves igneous processes on a smaller scale, such melting and refreezing of ice.

+Approaches from structural geology can be used to describe and characterize glaciers.
+These approaches have been used to enhance the description and understanding of glacial processes by analogy to other geologic structures, and to improve the description and understanding of processes in larger geologic structures by analogy to glaciers.
+Examples include structural mapping of glacier flow units and deformation features to give interpretive context to ice shelf collapse, and examining the deformation styles and zones of a glacier as an analogue to an extensional allochthon.

 Motion

 The stress–strain relationship of plastic flow (green section): a small increase in stress creates an exponentially greater increase in strain, which equates to deformation speed.

 Glaciers move downhill by the force of gravity and the internal deformation of ice.
 At the molecular level, ice consists of stacked layers of molecules with relatively weak bonds between layers.
 When the amount of strain (deformation) is proportional to the stress being applied, ice will act as an elastic solid.
 Ice needs to be at least 30 m thick to even start flowing, but once its thickness exceeds about 50 m, stress on the layer above will exceeds the inter-layer binding strength, and then it will move faster than the layer below.
 This means that small amounts of stress can result in a large amount of strain, causing the deformation to become a plastic flow rather than elastic.
 Then, the glacier will begin to deform under its own weight and flow across the landscape.
 According to the Glen–Nye flow law, the relationship between stress and strain, and thus the rate of internal flow, can be modeled as follows: